WOMAN IN A FOREST

 I was looking for something off the beaten track around Richards Bay and found the forest on Google Maps.
 There it was, a small green spec off the highway - Ngoye Forest Reserve (also known as Ongoye).
 "There are about 130 bird species found on the reserve.
 The green barbet is endemic to the forest.
 It has a large array of rare and endemic tree and plant species,” read KZN Wildlife's website.
 That settled it for me!

 A few weeks later at one of Durban airport's car rental agencies, the man behind the counter looked at me curiously.
 “Ma’am, are you aware that you’ve requested a 4x4 vehicle?”
-Deciding not to engage with his presumptions, I took the key with a grin and set off.
+Deciding not to engage with my presumptions of his presumptions, I took the key with a grin and set off.

-Roughly two hours later I arrived at the reserve, over 3000h large, to find I was the only guest for the following few days.
-“Won’t you be afraid all by yourself in the forest?” asked Abidnigo, the local guide who showed me to the cabin.
-Well aware of the risks of traveling alone as a woman, I nonetheless asked whether there was something to be afraid of.
+It was already dark when I arrived at the reserve, over 3000h large, to find I was the only guest for the following few days.
+“Won’t you be afraid all by yourself in the forest?” said Abidnigo, the local guide.
+Well aware of the risks of traveling alone, I nonetheless asked whether there was something to be afraid of.
 “No,” he'd replied thoughtfully.
 “Nothing has ever happened here, but this is the world we live in.”

 That night the leaves shook violently in the wind, as if fighting to be free.
 "Alone in a dark forest", I said, my words hollow in the empty room.
 The cabin cried out as the wind heaved heavily against it and the lights flickered off for the third time.
 I flipped the switch and stepped outside onto the porch.
 Through the restless branches the night sky regarded me quietly, and we stood together in silence till my feet went numb from the cold.